pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Long comments can be hard to follow.
 If you must write a long comment, add a summary to the top of it, so people get your point, then can read more for your detailed reasoning.

-## This is a space for you. 🏡
- Discussions and Proposals are invitations to use your voice and it's ok to change your mind.
-It can be hard to bring an opposing view into the room, but the culture of Loomio is around valuing difference.
+ the room, but the culture of Loomio is around valuing difference.

 ## This is a safe space 😎
 > A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is __psychological safety__.